taimos/cdk-controltower/README.md

 - AWS CDK L3-construct for VPC FLow Log buckets
 - Projen helper classes to configure certain use cases easily (soon)
 - Full features of CDK usable to implement your special use cases
-- Fully typed auto-completion for AWS account names
+- Fully typed auto-completion for AWS account names and SSO group names

 ## Contribute